danhenriquesc/hackerrank/CONTRIBUTE.md

 # How to contribute? :thinking:

 ## First :open_mouth:
-Clone this repo and create a branch with the name of the solution, something like this: ```git checkout -b obsinqsob01-bubble```.
+Fork this repo and create a branch with the name of the solution, something like this: ```git checkout -b obsinqsob01-bubble```.
 Then commit and push :arrow_up:.
 Open a pull request and merge :smile: